 Family planning is one of the most effective development interventions, improving the health and well-being of women and girls, increasing their social mobility and earning potential by helping them stay in school, and contributing to numerous other benefits for communities.
-These include reducing maternal mortality, increasing child survival and even building resilience in the face of external shocks such as food insecurity and climate change.
-In fact, access to comprehensive, high quality sexual and reproductive health (SRH) services and supplies is critical to achieving Sustainable Development Goals (SDGs) one through five, as well as goals eight, 10 and 11—just to name a few.
+These positive community impacts include reducing maternal mortality, increasing child survival and even building resilience in the face of external shocks such as food insecurity and climate change.
+In fact, access to comprehensive, high-quality sexual and reproductive health (SRH) services and supplies is critical to achieving Sustainable Development Goals (SDGs) one through five, as well as goals eight, 10 and 11—just to name a few.

 Yet, in most low-income countries, family planning is donor-dependent and heavily subsidized by users themselves.
 However, donor funding is insufficient and stagnant.
 At the same time, many low-income countries are graduating to middle-income status and losing eligibility for donor funds.
 As a result, public financing is necessary to ensure sustainability of sexual and reproductive health and rights (SRHR) investments.

 In response, many SRH advocates have focused on domestic resource mobilization (DRM) from the perspective of creating budget lines and tracking associated allocations and expenditures at the national and subnational levels.
 Fewer have been engaged in DRM with respect to health financing strategies under the umbrella of achieving universal health coverage (UHC).
 Not only are the principles behind these strategies consistent with the achievement of SRHR, they represent the next best opportunity to shore up funding for SRH in the current funding and political environment.